 Exhausted batteries will typically be fully charged in 12 hours, overnight charging is a popular practice.

-It must not be forgotten that rechargeable batteries do not have an unlimited life and will ultimately beed replacing as do car batteries.
+It must not be forgotten that rechargeable batteries do not have an unlimited life and will ultimately need replacing as do car batteries.
 If the batteries become exhausted after little use then the set may need replacing.
 Their life expectancy can be several years but this is reduced by repeated or prolonged total discharge and by excessively high temperatures.

 Several discharge/charge cycles are required before NiCad cells reach their peak capacity.
 This type of battery will also self discharge, especially at elevated temperatures, which can result in a fully charged set of batteries becoming flat in a few weeks.
 An occasional charging session, say, every fortnight is recommended if HUNTER is being stored.